Shopping Cart

 What Makes a Powerful High Elbow Catch Swim Stroke?

-Force application at the right time in your stroke and a taut, streamlined body will allow you to minimize drag to glide through the water efficiently.
+Force application at the right time in your stroke is key.
+Also, maintaining a long, taut bodyline will allow you to streamline and minimize drag as you glide through the water efficiently.

-To do that, however, it helps to understand the ideal stroke path, such as fingertip orientation, “paddle blade”, shoulder alignment, and overall body orientation.
+To do that, it helps to understand and practice the ideal stroke path.
+This course teaches you about proper fingertip orientation, your “paddle blade”, and overall body orientation.
 If one of those elements is off-kilter, the swimmer risks creating excess drag in the water, which reduces speed and efficiency.

 To combat drag and create more power, you need to put the parts of your body in the correct positions.
 To begin, we often recommend that swimmers learn how to properly set up the stroke to perform what’s known as a High Elbow Catch (aka Early Vertical Forearm, also known as EVF).
 A high elbow catch creates a powerful and efficient pull in every swim stroke.